 - Operations Section Chief or delegate will communicate with requesting jurisdiction / agency and evaluate to determine if the request meets activation complexity requiring state assistance.

 - Emergency Operations Center Manager, in consultation with the Operations Section Chief, will make recommendations to Emergency Management Director for the appropriate activation level.

 - Notification of the SEOC activation and level will be communicated to DHSEM staff, ESF’s, federal and state partners via phone calls, text messages, email, WebEOC, and any other means necessary depending upon the activation level.

 Includes the following positions, sections and agencies activated at each level.
 The State EOC activation guidelines and Emergency Support Function information is included in the Colorado Hazard and Incident Response and Recovery Plan.

-The State EOC will be initially staffed using available DHSEM personnel for business hours only.
-Select state agencies (for example: CDPHE, CDPS, DMVA, CDOT) are notified they may be needed to report to the State EOC.
+A situation or threat has been identified that requires enhanced monitoring and coordination.
+The SEOC will be initially staffed using available DHSEM personnel.
+Select state agencies (for example: CDPHE, CDPS, DMVA, CDOT) are notified they may be needed to report to the SEOC.